theCapypara/riptide-docs/source/user_docs/2b_macos.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. warning:: It is currently unknown if sudo must or even can be used when
              installing Riptide system-wide.
-It seems on the way Python
+It seems to depend on the way Python
              is installed and also the MacOS version.

              Please try with sudo first and see if this works.
 Make sure to remember